coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 ### $100 Tier

-* 11-14+ baby orchids from at least 8 species, including at least 1 Ghost or Neofinetia falcata orchid\*
+* 11-14+ labelled baby orchids from at least 8 species, including at least 1 Ghost or Neofinetia falcata orchid\*
 * Regular text updates on the order
 * You may choose 2 species from [the catalog](http://www.orchidflask.com/mainpage/orchidflaskscatalog.html#phal) and I will guarantee it gets on the order